In the Heights: New Orleans, Louisiana, U.S.A., Regional Premiere (October 7–16, 2022)

 Produced by the Jefferson Performing Arts Society, directed and choreographed by Michelle Pietri with Assistant Choreographer AJ Hernandez, In The Heights had its Regional Premiere in The Jefferson Performing Arts Center on October 7, 2022.
 Maestro Dennis Assaf conducted The Jefferson Performing Arts Society Pit Orchestra.

 The Scenic Designer was Eric Porter, the Lighting Designer was Jonathan Michael Gonzales and the Sound Designer was Kage Laney.
 The Wigs and Makeup Designer was Amanda Bravender, the Costume Designer was Arturo Hernandez Jr., and the Props Designer was Olivia Winter.
 Mona Naswari was the Stage Manager.

 The production combined a varied Spanish speaking cast from countries including the Dominican Republic, Venezuela, Colombia, Peru, Mexico, Puerto Rico, and Cuba.
 It starred Alcee Jones (Usnavi), Gia Martinez (Vanessa), Kelly Laines (Nina), Neal Eli (Benny), Skylar Broussard (Daniela), Elizabeth Lowry (Camila), Claudio Venancio (Sonny), Elana Polin (Abuela Claudia), Paul Bello (Kevin), Rachel Carter (Carla), Clarence Smith (Graffity Pete) and Adriel Aviles (Piragua Guy).
 The ensemble included: Gabriella Vazquez Harlamert (Dance Captain), Aubry Snipes, Graciela Gonzales, Aaliyah Thompson, Alejandra Dollis, Shiquita Brooks, Yorkel Ballesteros, David Hidalgo, Cal Desmith, Fransheska Peña, Joshua "Juice" Hernandez, AJ Hernandez, Aleyla Ybarra, Sophia Christilles and Stefan Armando Hernandez-San Martin.

 Koszalin, Poland (2022)

 The first ever Polish performance directed by Kacper Wojcieszek took place on 24 September 2022 in Koszalin's Musical Theater "Adria" (Teatr Muzyczny Adria).

-Australian return (2024-2025)
+Australian return (2024–2025)

 A production of In The Heights performed at the Sydney Opera House in July 2024, starring Ryan González (Usnavi) and Olivia Vásquez (Vanessa).

 The musical returned to Melbourne in August 2025, at the Comedy Theatre, Melbourne.
 In addition to Olivia Vásquez and Ryan González.
 The show's cast included Ngali Shaw (Benny), Maria Gonzalez (Nina), Steve Costi (Sonny), and Lena Cruz (Abuela Claudia).

 This cast took the show to Gold Coast, Queensland in September 2025, performing at HOTA, Home Of The Arts.

+Off-Broadway revival (2026)

+New York City Center is set to stage a revival of the show from October 28 to November 15, 2026.
+It will be a part of its Off-Broadway Gala series.
+David Mendizábal is set to direct.